Taransay: History

 Evidence that Vikings settled on the island can be derived from its name, as the word is an Old Norse translation of "the Isle of Taran".
 The island was most probably named after the Irish Saint Ternan (also known as Taran or Torannan, see also Taranis), although another theory, reported by Saint Adomnan of Iona, suggests that Taran may have been the son of a Noble Pictish family.

 The village of Paible had two ancient chapels; the chapel of Saint Taran and the chapel of Saint Keith.
 The former was used for the burial of women, and the latter for men.
 A traditional myth on the island suggests that if this was reversed, the dead would rise and the bodies would be disinterred.
-The remains of Saint Keith's chapel can still be identified on the ground, but the site of Saint Taran's was destroyed by coastal erosion sometime in the late 1970s.
+The remains of Saint Keith's chapel can still be identified on the ground, and although the burial ground of Saint Taran's was being badly damaged by coastal erosion by at least 1870 and this continued through 2005, the remains of the chapel were still partially intact when rescue archaeology was done at that time.

 The island was bought in 1967 by John MacKay, for £11,000.
 In 2011 his sons Angus and Norman MacKay (then the owners) of neighbouring Harris, placed the island up for sale for £2.2 million.
 Having visited the island several times after the series Castaway finished, including spending his honeymoon there, Ben Fogle expressed an interest in purchasing the island in order to turn it into a wildlife reserve, but he was unsuccessful.
 The island was sold to Adam and Cathra Kelliher, the owners of Borve Lodge Estate on Harris.
 The family have an association with Harris, since Cathra's father, Dr David Horrobin, purchased Borve Lodge in 1985.
 In March 2024, it was reported that the Kellihers plan to return the island to its wild state by reintroducing native trees that had been lost to farming and livestock grazing.